Applications for the 2021 cohort are closed. Please check back in the spring for information about the 2022 cohort.

 - Participate in monthly online training.
 The time commitment for these training sessions will range from 1 to 2.5 hours per month, depending on the training format.

-- Participate in monthly cohort calls with all other Fellows.
-These calls will require one hour per month.
+- Participate in monthly cohort calls with other fellows.
+These calls require one hour per month.

-- Participate in a monthly 1-on-1 check-in with NTEN staff to discuss plans, progress, challenges, etc. These calls are 15 to 60 minutes long, and fellows are welcome to schedule additional calls to ensure they have the coaching and support they need.
+- Participate in a monthly 1-on-1 check-in with NTEN staff to discuss plans, progress, and challenges.
+These calls are 15 to 60 minutes long, and fellows are welcome to schedule additional calls to ensure they have the coaching and support they need.

 The fellow must have ample time to fulfill their project plan and reach goals.
-Depending on the scope of the fellow’s project, the amount of time needed for the project to be successful may vary widely.
-The fellow must consult with their supervisor for approval on the scope of the plan and the estimated amount of time required to fulfill it.
-The supervisor must agree to align or reassign other duties to provide the fellow with the time necessary to complete the project successfully.
+Depending on the project’s scope, the amount of time needed for the project to be successful may vary widely.
+Because of the necessary time investment, the fellow’s supervisor must approve the plan’s scope and the estimated amount of time required to fulfill it.
+The supervisor also agrees to align or reassign other duties to provide the fellow with the time necessary to complete the project successfully.

-Successful Fellows will have a background in community work and program management, including experience providing regular reporting to outside partners or funders.
+Successful fellows will have a background in community work and program management, including regular reporting to outside partners or funders.
 Previous Fellows have worked in public libraries, housing authorities, adult literacy organizations, social services, workforce development, and digital inclusion organizations.